Health and Wellness Coaching for Small Business Owners

 Can we all agree that we are tired of hearing how bad sugar is for us?

-But anything that goes up must come down.
+But anything that goes up, must come down.

-Adrenal fatigue, irritability, blood pressure, diabetes, and a hefty waist line, just to name a few.
+And the price for a false energy high is a big one: Adrenal fatigue, irritability, blood pressure, diabetes, and hefty waistline just to name a few.

 By clean, I mean this;

-Three stages are particularly important; How well your body is breaking down food in your stomach, how well your body is absorbing nutrients through your small intestine, and how efficiently your body is excreting waste.
+Three stages are particularly important; how well your body is breaking down food in your stomach, how well your body is absorbing nutrients through your small intestine, and how efficiently your body is excreting waste.

-3) Fats.
+3) FATS.

 We can’t talk about energy boosting foods without discussing fats, because they are essential to long-lasting clean energy.
+But like anything, you can overdo it.

 And if you’re anything like me, having the power to control your energy levels through your meals feels mighty liberating.